Skip to main content

 Once you have labelled it correctly, please upload your ID copy here: ID Submission Form

-If you are unable to provide ID based on the acceptable documentation listed above or have any other queries regarding this, please email applicants@girton.cam.ac.uk
+If you are unable to provide ID based on the acceptable documentation listed above or have any other queries regarding this, please contact us

 Submission Deadline

-Many of you will already have sent in proof of your GCSE and AS Level qualifications during the application process.
-As per your Offer Letter, we require proof of any grades you included on your UCAS application under the "Qualifications Completed" section (this included IELTS or TOEFL).
-If you have not already done so, please send them to us as shown below.
+As per your Offer Letter, we require proof of any grades you included on your UCAS application under the "Qualifications Completed" section (this includes IELTS or TOEFL).
+Proof should be in the form of scans/copies of official certificates.
+If you have not already submitted these, please do so via the form below.

 Sending documentation

-Before sending us copies of your exam certificates, please label the files in the following format:
+Before sending us copies of your certificates, please combine your files into one PDF document and label it in the following format:

-Once you have labelled them correctly, please upload your files here: Exam Certificate Submission Form
+Once you have labelled the document correctly, please upload it here: Certificate Submission Form

 Submission Deadline

-The deadline to submit your exam certificates is Thursday 29 February 2024.
+The deadline to submit your certificates is Wednesday 12 February 2025.

 Student Finance Support Form